Jaggwagg/frozen-apocalypse-mod/README.md

 # Frozen Apocalypse Mod

-A Minecraft mod which flings Minecraft away from the Sun, turning your world into a frozen wasteland!
+A Minecraft mod which flings your world away from the Sun, turning it into a frozen wasteland!

 ## Testing Environment
 * OS: Arch Linux